 1 This show is for children under 14 accompanied by an adult

-2 Entries will be accepted 12:00 noon to 1:00 pm – Dog owners have until 1:30 pm to register
+2 Registration will be accepted 12:00 noon to 1:00 pm – Dog owners have until 1:30 pm to register

 3 All dogs must be leashed.
 All other pets must come in a pet carrier.
 Cats should not be removed from the carrier unless on a leashed harness.